vasilakisfil/Introspected-REST/README.md

 of the API (and as a result be evolvable) some other clients might want the 50%, some clients might be interested only in data.

-By outputing a whole bunch of hypermedia-related information to the clients that, after all, might never use them is a bad practice.
+By outputting a whole bunch of hypermedia-related information to the clients that, after all, might never use them is a bad practice.